devPadre/redcell-master/README.md

-# Insomnia Landing
+# Redcell Home

-This is the source code for [insomnia.rest](https://insomnia.rest), built with [Hugo Static Website Engine](https://gohugo.io/) and [Speedpack](https://github.com/gschier/speedpack) to compress static assets on deploy.
+This is the source code for [redcell](https://redcell.ai), built with [Hugo Static Website Engine](https://gohugo.io/) and [Speedpack](https://github.com/gschier/speedpack) to compress static assets on deploy.